Gear Guide

 No. A bigger screen can help, but mounting space, power, readability, budget, and how the boat is used matter just as much.

-TackleDirect is the primary path for fish finders, electronics, accessories, mounting gear, and related fishing tech categories.
+TackleDirect is the primary specialty path for fish finders, electronics, accessories, mounting gear, and related fishing tech categories.

 Illustration of a fish finder screen on a small boat